Skip to main content

 What it does: A dual GLP-1/GIP receptor agonist — it activates two appetite and metabolic pathways instead of one.
 Branded as Mounjaro (diabetes) and Zepbound (weight loss).

-Evidence tier: 🟢 FDA-Approved — SURMOUNT trials showed ~21% average body weight reduction at the 15 mg dose, slightly outperforming semaglutide in head-to-head comparisons.
+Evidence tier: 🟢 FDA-Approved — SURMOUNT trials showed about 21% average body-weight reduction at the 15 mg dose, slightly outperforming semaglutide in head-to-head comparisons.

 Best for: People wanting maximum weight-loss results, those with diabetes or prediabetes, people who've plateaued on semaglutide.